streamprocessor/starter/README.md

 ---

 ## 1. Private copy of the starter repository
+To work with StreamProcessor you need a [GitHub account](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account) and a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+Avoid authenticating everytime you interact with your private repo by [caching your GitHub credentials](https://docs.github.com/en/github/getting-started-with-github/caching-your-github-credentials-in-git) in google cloud shell (you can change default timeout of 1 hour to something longer).

 ### 1.1 Initial copy
 Follow the steps to get a private copy of the public starter repository, while being able to sync changes from the original starter repository.